Andy Byford: Boards, commissions, and panels

-New York City Transit Authority
+New York City Transit

-On 21 November 2017, Byford announced he would leave the Toronto Transit Commission in mid-December 2017 to become president of the New York City Transit Authority (NYCTA), where he would lead the modernization of its subway system.
-His appointment came in the midst of the 2017 New York City transit crisis, a few days after The New York Times published an in-depth investigative report chronicling decades of mismanagement and under-investment by the MTA.
+On 21 November 2017, Byford announced he would leave the Toronto Transit Commission in mid-December 2017 to join the Metropolitan Transportation Authority (MTA) in New York City, becoming president of the New York City Transit Authority (NYCTA), where he would lead the modernization of its subway system.
+His appointment came in the midst of the 2017 New York City transit crisis, a few days after The New York Times published an in-depth investigative report chronicling decades of mismanagement and under-investment by the NYCTA's parent, the MTA.
 Byford was the second person to have headed both the TTC and the NYCTA, after David L. Gunn.
 He was also the first non-American director of the New York City Transit Authority.
+Two of his most prominent hires as president were Pete Tomlin, a transit signaling expert Byford knew from his days in London and Toronto, and Sarah Meyer, a former public relations executive from Edelman, who became the MTA's first chief customer officer.

 Within the first few months on the job, Byford was devising long-term plans for the bus and subway systems.
 At an MTA board meeting in May 2018, he announced the "Fast Forward" program.
 This included plans to upgrade signals on the subway system's five most heavily used physical lines; making 50 extra stations ADA-accessible; and installing an automatic train supervision system for routes that did not already have it, which would help monitor train locations.
 Byford's May 2018 proposal also included suggestions to improve the bus system by redrawing local and express bus network in all five boroughs, as well as implementing the contactless OMNY fare system.
 These reforms earned Byford popularity among New Yorkers, with some giving him the nickname "Train Daddy".

 As part of state legislation passed in April 2019, the MTA was supposed to create a plan to reduce costs by the end of that June.
 A draft of the plan indicated that several departments would be eliminated, undermining Byford's role.

 Byford submitted a letter of resignation to the NYCTA in October 2019, but quickly rescinded it.
 On 23 January 2020, he officially resigned from his position, which took effect on 21 February 2020.
 News reports suggested that the cause was the "clashes" he had with Governor Andrew Cuomo over several issues, most recently a reduction in his authority.
 The Guardian wrote: "the final straw may have come after Cuomo reorganized the MTA, the state transport body, stripping Byford of some responsibilities.
-In his resignation letter this week, Byford referenced his 'reduced' role."
+In his resignation letter, Byford referenced his 'reduced' role."
 The New York Times said that the "Byford–Cuomo estrangement was highly unusual", since New York state governors and MTA chiefs had previously interacted very little prior to the mid-2010s.
 Byford was replaced by interim president Sarah Feinberg.